 By January, resorts should have plenty of the white stuff, and the cold weather keeps it in excellent condition.
 Even if Mother Nature isn’t doing her bit, most ski areas have snow cannons and they work best in chillier temperatures, so artificial snow can be used to top up the slopes.

-This is also the quietest month overall, so it’s a good time for beginners to build confidence – you can practise your new moves without having to dodge loads of people on the piste.
+This is also the quietest month overall, so it’s a good time for beginners to build confidence – you can practice your new moves without having to dodge loads of people on the piste.
 Ski schools are less busy too, so they often have smaller group sizes and instructors can spend more time with each skier.

 With most of the ski areas open, great snow and fewer lift queues, January is the sweet spot for experts who want to start the year on a high.
 To rack up the miles in Europe’s biggest ski area, head to Selva Val Gardena to explore over 1,220km in the Dolomiti Superski.

-January sales can spread to ski holidays too – less people are travelling, so the prices are usually lower.
+January sales can spread to ski holidays too – fewer people are traveling, so the prices are usually lower.
 Look out for deals on flights and accommodation, as well as offers on lift passes and equipment hire.
 A top pick for a cheaper getaway is Pas de la Casa in Andorra.
 It’s got excellent-value hotels, apartments and après, and you can take advantage of the country’s duty-free status while you’re there.

 Skiing in February